 Future assessment days, other than those mentioned above, are still scheduled to go ahead but we will be assessing the situation closer to the time and keeping you up to date.

 We are working with chairs of all Boards and Committees to review plans for upcoming meetings and, where appropriate, rearrange to run virtually.
 If you are involved in any BCS-led Board or Committee your secretariat will be in touch with relevant information.

 All BCS staff continue to work.
-Most of our staff are now working remotely in accordance with Government instruction for social distancing and working from home.
+All of our staff are now working remotely in accordance with Government instruction for social distancing and working from home.
 Members, customers and partners can continue to communicate with us through our advertised communication channels.

 As with events, several activities we might normally have conducted face-to-face may now be organised as a virtual collaboration.

 We are currently operating a reduced service on our HQ telephone switchboard, but there are other ways you can reach us outlined on this page.

 Some of our physical offices now have a different operational status.